9 Best Pilates Chairs & Reformers (Affordable) Worth Your Money

-But while the pros of taking up Pilates are pretty evident - picking out the perfect chair or reformer for you and your needs can be a totally different experience.
+But while the pros of taking up Pilates are pretty evident – picking out the perfect chair or reformer for you and your home workouts can be a totally different experience.
 The market is flooded with a whole myriad of different options, from different configurations to different materials and brand promises.
 When it comes to pilates reformers, there’s just so much to consider and sort through.

 To help you save your precious time and hard-earned money, I’ve sorted through a heap of the top-recommended Pilates chairs and reformers on the market to find the absolute best options you’ve got in today’s day and age.

-Follow along to get an executive overview of the 6 best Pilates chairs and reformers that are actually worth your time and money.
-I'll cover their ins and outs while discussing what makes them stand out from the rest of the market and giving you my definitive recommendations on who each model is best suited for.
+Follow along to get an executive overview of the 6 best Pilates chairs and reformers for your home gym that are actually worth your time and money.
+I’ll cover their ins and outs while discussing what makes them stand out from the rest of the market and giving you my definitive recommendations on who each model is best suited for.

-Keep reading to learn the essentials about my 6 favorite options when it comes to the absolute best chairs and reformers for practicing Pilates at home or on the go.
-Here, I'll give you the down-low on each option, tell you about its upsides and downsides, and share each and every bit of important information that I dug up during my research.
+Keep reading to learn the essentials about my 6 favorite options when it comes to the absolute best chairs and reformers for practicing Pilates in my home backyard shed gym or on the go.
+Here, I’ll give you the down-low on each option, tell you about its upsides and downsides, and share each and every bit of important information that I dug up during my research.

-This chair features a single-pedal design with a very space-economy-centric layout that doesn't leave you feeling cramped or lacking any exercise options to add to your home workouts regimen.
+This chair features a single-pedal design with a very space-economy-centric layout that doesn’t leave you feeling cramped or lacking any exercise options to add to your home workouts regimen.

-It's fair to call this the junior Wunda chair as it offers many familiar features and adjustable resistance options, which is quite rare in the compact Pilates chair space.
-And if that's not enough - you can also pick up a whole treasure trove of resistance upgrades and attachable bands for arm work from Balanced Body.
+It’s fair to call this the junior Wunda chair as it offers many familiar features and adjustable resistance options, which is quite rare in the compact Pilates chair space.
+And if that’s not enough – you can also pick up a whole treasure trove of resistance upgrades and attachable bands for great short or long head bicep exercises.

-The only potential drawback is that despite the fact that the EXO chair falls into the compact category - it's not all too small.
-The chair itself stands at 24 by 29 by 23 inches, which isn't massive by any means, but definitely stands a fair bit above the average compact chair.
-But despite this, it only clocks in at a weight of 40-lbs, making it quite manageable if you need to move it around or stow away to save space or leave room for other essential fitness exercises that you can do on the floor, the likes of planks and push-ups.
+The only potential drawback is that despite the fact that the EXO chair falls into the compact category – it’s not all too small.
+The chair itself stands at 24 by 29 by 23 inches, which isn’t massive by any means, but definitely stands a fair bit above the average compact chair.
+But despite this, it only clocks in at a weight of 40-lbs, making it quite manageable and easy to move around or stow away to save space or leave room for other essential fitness exercises that you can do on the floor, the likes of planks and push-ups.